 Postgraduate Faculty Officers

-The Postgraduate Faculty Officer scheme is run by the University of Stirling Students’ Union, with support from the University of Stirling (Institute for Advanced Studies), to provide postgraduate representation at a faculty level.
-Each year 10 postgraduate students (5 PGT and 5 PGR) are appointed via a recruitment process to take on lead-student representative roles within their academic faculties.
+The Postgraduate Faculty Officer scheme is run by the University of Stirling Students’ Union, with support from the University of Stirling and the Institute for Advanced Studies, to provide postgraduate representation at a faculty level.
+Each year 10 postgraduate students (5 Taught and 5 Research) are appointed via a recruitment process to take on lead-student representative roles within their academic faculties.

 During their time in post, Postgraduate Faculty Officers will work in partnership with senior members of faculty and university staff to take forward a project designed to improve the postgraduate student experience within their faculties – or across the wider university.

 Taking on a Postgraduate Faculty Officer role takes passion and dedication.
 As such, Postgraduate Faculty Officers are paid for their work.
-Officers are line managed by the Vice President Education in the Students’ Union and paid by the University of Stirling Students' Union.
+Officers are line managed by the Vice President Education and the Democracy and Representation Coordinator in the Students’ Union and paid by the University of Stirling Students' Union.

 What to expect of your Postgrad Faculty Officer